webschik/typescript-eslint/packages/eslint-plugin/docs/rules/ban-types.md

 ### Default Options

-The default options provides a set of "best practices", intended to provide safety and standardization in your codebase:
+The default options provide a set of "best practices", intended to provide safety and standardization in your codebase:

-- Don't use the upper case primitive types, you should use the lower-case types for consistency.
+- Don't use the upper-case primitive types, you should use the lower-case types for consistency.
 - Avoid the `Function` type, as it provides little safety for the following reasons:
-  - It provides no type-safety when calling the value, which means it's easy to provide the wrong arguments.
+  - It provides no type safety when calling the value, which means it's easy to provide the wrong arguments.
   - It accepts class declarations, which will fail when called, as they are called without the `new` keyword.
-- Avoid the `Object` and `{}` types, as they means "any non-nullish value".
+- Avoid the `Object` and `{}` types, as they mean "any non-nullish value".
   - This is a point of confusion for many developers, who think it means "any object type".
-- Avoid the `object`, as it is currently hard to use due to not being able to assert that keys exist.
+- Avoid the `object` type, as it is currently hard to use due to not being able to assert that keys exist.
   - See [microsoft/TypeScript#21732](https://github.com/microsoft/TypeScript/issues/21732).

-**_Important note:_** the default options suggests using `Record<string, unknown>`; this was a stylistic decision, as the built-in `Record` type is considered to look cleaner.
+**_Important note:_** the default options suggest using `Record<string, unknown>`; this was a stylistic decision, as the built-in `Record` type is considered to look cleaner.

 ## Compatibility